jayclayton/ElixerConsoleTestAppforCodeChallenge/README.md

     decided on that because I did not want to muddy the waters by creating a relational database for essentially a static file storage plus, I needed

-  To install, you will need to download the folder ElixerCodeChallenge from this repo to your desktop.
+  To install, you will need to download the folder codechallengeinstall from this repo to your desktop.

-  Then doubleclick on the powershell install script
+  open powershell as an admin, navigate to the new directory, and run the install script directly by typeing .\powershellInstall.ps1"
     the script will:
-      create a directory called: ?????? on the c: drive create permissions for that folder for everyone to use it copy the application folder an all of its contents to that folder create a desktop shortcut to the application
+      create a directory called: ElixerConsoleTestAppforCodeChallenge on the c: drive create permissions for that folder for everyone to use it copy the application folder adn all of its contents to that folder

- To run  the application, doubleclick on the newly created desktop shortcut
+ To run  the application, navigate to the newly created folder on the c: drive open the "applicationfolder" folder

+ doubleclick on the temporaryElixerConsoleApp.exe application